 GENERAL AND ADMINISTRATIVE.
 Our general and administrative expenses consist primarily of compensation and related expenses for executive, accounting, human resources and administrative personnel.
-General and administrative expenses increased to \$1.9 million in the three months ended March 31, 2001 from \$1.3 million in the comparable period in 2000.
+General and administrative expenses decreased to \$1.6 million in the three months ended June 30, 2001 from \$2.0 million in the comparable period in 2000.
+This decrease was primarily attributable to our restructuring initiatives, which resulted in fewer employees, streamlined operations and reduced spending requirements.
+General and administrative expenses increased to \$3.6 million in the six months ended June 30, 2001 from \$3.3 million in the comparable period in 2000.
 This increase was due primarily to an increase in occupancy and related costs and, to a lesser extent, to insurance, professional fees, depreciation and an increase in our allowance for doubtful accounts.

 AMORTIZATION OF GOODWILL AND OTHER INTANGIBLES.
-Amortization expense of \$743,000 in the three months ended March 31, 2001 relates to goodwill and other intangibles recorded as a result of our acquisition of HumanClick in October 2000.
+Amortization expense of \$743,000 and \$1.5 million in the three and six months ended June 30, 2001, respectively, relates to goodwill and other intangibles recorded as a result of our acquisition of HumanClick in October 2000.

-NON-CASH COMPENSATION EXPENSE, NET.
-Non-cash compensation expense consists primarily of amortization of deferred stock-based compensation.
+NON-CASH COMPENSATION EXPENSE (CREDIT), NET.
+Non-cash compensation primarily consists of amortization of deferred stock-based compensation.
 Deferred stock-based compensation represents the difference between the exercise price and the deemed fair value of certain stock options granted to employees.
 Deferred compensation is being amortized over the vesting period of the individual options.
-Non-cash compensation expense decreased to \$375,000 in the three months ended March 31, 2001 from \$6.0 million in the comparable period in 2000.
-This decrease is due primarily to forfeitures of employee stock options associated with employees who voluntarily left LivePerson in 2000 as well as LivePerson employees who were terminated as part of our restructuring initiatives in the first quarter of 2001.
+We recorded a non-cash compensation credit of \$332,000 and an expense of \$43,000 in the three and six months ended June 30, 2001, a decrease from expenses of \$5.0 million and \$11.0 million in the comparable periods in 2000.
+This decrease is due primarily to the reversal of previously recognized amortization of deferred compensation due to the forfeitures of employee stock options associated with employees who voluntarily left LivePerson in the second quarter of 2001 as well as employees whose employment was terminated as part of our restructuring initiatives in the first quarter of 2001.

 OTHER INCOME.
-Interest income was \$235,000 for the three months ended March 31, 2001 and consists of interest earned on cash and cash equivalents generated by the receipt of proceeds from our initial public offering and preferred stock issuances.
-Interest expense was \$7,000 in the three months ended March 31, 2001.
-Other income for the three months ended March 31, 2000 was \$291,000.
+Interest income was \$124,000 and \$359,000 for the three and six months ended June 30, 2001, respectively, and consists of interest earned on cash and cash equivalents generated by the receipt of proceeds from our initial public offering and preferred stock issuances.
+Interest expense was \$0 and \$7,000 in the three and six months ended June 30, 2001, respectively.
+Other income for the three and six months ended June 30, 2000 was \$582,000 and \$873,000, respectively.

 NET LOSS.
-Our net loss decreased to \$8.2 million for the three months ended March 31, 2001 from \$12.6 million for the comparable period in 2000.
+Our net loss decreased to \$4.3 million and \$12.4 million for the three and six months ended June 30, 2001, respectively, from \$13.0 million and \$25.6 million for the comparable periods in 2000, respectively.